qlik-oss/core-using-licenses/README.md

 The [docker-compose.engine-and-license-service.yml](./docker-compose.engine-and-license-service.yml) file contains an example configuration of the Qlik Associative Engine and the Qlik Licenses service.

-The `yml` file contains an address parameter to the Qlik License services: `-S LicenseServiceUrl=http://licenses:9200`.
-This tells Qlik Associative Engine where to find the Qlik License services.
+The `yml` file contains an address parameter: `-S LicenseServiceUrl=http://licenses:9200`.
+This tells Qlik Associative Engine where to find the licenses service.

 The `yml` file also contains two environment variables: `LICENSES_SERIAL_NBR` and `LICENSES_CONTROL_NBR`.
 You need to replace these variables with your license serial number and license control number.